Stocks slide to start August after best month since 2020

-Stocks on Wall Street gave up early gains and are falling in afternoon trading Monday as investors face another busy week of corporate earnings reports and economic updates.
+Stocks on Wall Street gave up early gains and closed slightly lower Monday as investors began another busy week of company earnings and economic reports.

+The S&P 500 gave up an early gain to end down 0.3%.
+The Dow Jones Industrial Average dipped 0.1% and the Nasdaq fell 0.2%.
+Smaller company stocks also gave back some of their recent gains, nudging the Russell 2000 0.1% lower.

+Bond yields mostly fell.
+The yield on the 10-year Treasury, which influences mortgage rates, fell to 2.60% from 2.65% late Friday.

-Banks, health care companies and tech stocks were among the biggest weights on the benchmark S&P 500 index.
-JPMorgan Chase fell 1.6%, UnitedHealth Group dropped 1.9% and Intuit slid 1.8%.
+Banks, health care companies and tech stocks were among the biggest weights on the S&P 500.
+JPMorgan Chase fell 1%, UnitedHealth Group dropped 1.3% and Intuit slid 1.7%.

-Retailers and consumer products makers made solid gains and offset losses elsewhere in the market.
-Target rose 1.4% and Procter & Gamble rose 2.9%.
+Those losses outweighed solid gains by retailers and consumer products makers.
+Target rose 1.3% and Procter & Gamble rose 2.9%.

-Boeing jumped 6.6% after it cleared a key hurdle with federal regulators and could soon resume deliveries of its large 787 airliner.
+Boeing jumped 6.1% for the biggest gain in the S&P 500 after it cleared a key hurdle with federal regulators and could soon resume deliveries of its large 787 airliner.

 The Federal Reserve raised its key short-term interest rate by 0.75 percentage points on Wednesday, lifting it to the highest level since 2018.
 The goal is to slow the U.S. economy to help temper the impact from inflation.
 An inflation gauge that is closely tracked by the Fed jumped 6.8% in June from a year ago, the biggest increase in four decades.